tmforum-oda/oda-ca-docs/Decision-Log/0022-modular-independent-operators.md

 - Independent development and versioning of sub-operators is complicated
 - Organizations cannot easily replace or extend individual operators without forking the entire Component Operator
 - Testing and validation of individual operators is more complex due to dependencies on the Component Operator
+- Independent API versioning of individual operators/CRD's is not supported (e.g. we can't have a v1alpha1 version of a new experimental operator CRD whilst having a v1 of the Component CRD).

 The ODA Canvas is designed to be a modular and extensible platform.
 To fully realize this vision, we need a more decoupled architecture that allows:
 - Independent development cycles for each operator